Now on in the Main Gallery …

 See our full 2017 programme on our Exhibition and Events page!

 The Iona Gallery is set close to the centre of Kingussie, a delightful town in the heart of the Scottish Highlands with lovely cafes and beautiful scenery, within the Cairngorm National Park.
 Our gallery, the only public art gallery in the Cairngorm National Park, is run by the SBSA (Society of Badenoch and Strathspey Artists) a community group whose aims are to promote art and access to art for residents and visitors alike.
-We are a not-for profit company run by volunteer directors and committee members.
+We are a registered charity run by volunteer trustees and committee members.
 The High Life Highland Exhibitions Unit organise a touring calendar of art exhibitions that continue to visit the gallery monthly from April to November, with a breaks for the popular SBSA Summer Arts Festival and other special exhibitions.
 Our members and Friends, both professional and amateur, number around 100.

 The Society of Badenoch & Strathspey Artists, Duke Street, Kingussie